llogiq/mutagen/README.md

 ### Running mutagen

-We plan to have a test runner at some point, but until we get there, you'll need to call mutagen manually.

 Again, remember you need a nightly `rustc` to compile the plugin.
 Add the plugin and helper library as a dev-dependency to your `Cargo.toml`:

 ```